AlfieRan/MusicPebbles.com/Readme.md

-# Bubbles
+# Pebbles

-Bubbles is a simple, lightweight and fast dashboard for spotify.
+Pebbles is a simple, lightweight and fast dashboard for spotify.

-If you couldn't have guessed, it's styled with bubbles.
+If you couldn't have guessed, it's styled with pebbles.

 ## Requirements
 - Spotify Api Account